Cover Letters

 • Creative industries

-• Anywhere you want to show you've done your research
+• Anywhere you want to show you have done your research

-Bottom Line: It's rarely the best choice in today's job market.
+Bottom Line: It is rarely the best choice in today's job market.
 There are better alternatives that show more effort and professionalism.

-Best Alternatives When You Can't Find a Name
+Best Alternatives When You Cannot Find a Name

 • Pros: Professional, widely accepted, gender-neutral